urlbox/urlbox-python/README.md

 # Make a request to the UrlBox API
 response = urlbox_client.get({"url": "http://example.com/"})

-response.content # Your screenshot 🎉
+response.content # Your screenshot 🎉 as binary image data

 # save screenshot image to screenshot.png:
 with open("screenshot.png", "wb") as f: